It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 " if you must).
 An attractive woman in a football shirt, sometimes just a football shirt (they cover your backside) = sexy.

 The two greatest footballers of all time are usually considered to be Pelé and Maradona, with endless disputes about which one is THE greatest.
-Not far behind them are Alfredo Di Stéfano (Spain and Argentina), Johan Cruyff (Dutch, like Di Stéfano, one of the greatest players to have never won a World Cup), Franz Beckenbauer (German, usually seen as the best defender of all time), Lev Yashin (Russian, the one and only goal to ever win a Ballon d'Or
+Not far behind them are Alfredo Di Stéfano (Spain and Argentina), Johan Cruyff (Dutch, like Di Stéfano, one of the greatest players to have never won a World Cup), Franz Beckenbauer (German, usually seen as the best defender of all time), Lev Yashin (Russian, the one and only goalkeeper to ever win a Ballon d'Or

 open/close all folders